 The Posture-Pelvic Floor Connection

-✅ Sit on your sit bones, not your tailbone – Many people habitually tuck their pelvis under when sitting, which shortens and tightens the pelvic floor muscles.
-Instead, sit upright with your weight evenly distributed on your sit bones (the bony parts of your butt).
+✅ Sit on your sit bones – Avoid tucking your pelvis under, which shortens pelvic muscles.
+Sit upright with your weight on your sit bones.

 Disclaimer: This blog is for informational purposes only and should not be used as a substitute for professional medical advice.
 Always consult with a healthcare provider for any concerns or symptoms you may be experiencing.